jim-shaw-bluenote/jim-shaw-bluenote.github.io/index.markdown

 </p>

 <p>
-I do research in computational genomics and bioinformatics.
-I like looking at computational problems involving genomic sequencing data from a mathematical perspective.
-I also try to develop high-performance software and methods for metagenomics.
-See the Research page for a more thorough description of my current and past interests.
+I design novel computational methods that enable biological discovery from large genomics datasets.
+Biological data us is messy and formidable -- I find that a mathematical perspective and respect for the biology goes a long way in taming it.
 </p>

 <p>